mkobuolys/flutter-design-patterns/assets/markdown/decorator.md

 ### PizzaToppingData

-A simple class which contains data used by the pizza topping's selection chip in the UI.
+A simple class that contains data used by the pizza topping's selection chip in the UI.
 The data consists of the _label_ property and the current selection state (whether the chip is currently selected or not) which could be changed by using the _setSelected()_ method.

 ```
 class PizzaToppingData {